flatcar/nebraska/docs/authorization.md

 # Deploying Nebraska for testing on local computer (noop authentication)

-- Go to the nebraska project directory and run `make all`
+- Go to the nebraska project directory and run `make`

 - Start the database (see the section above if you need a quick setup).